orjon/booker/README.md

 - upload my books to the app and create a library of my books so that other users can borrow my books

-- see other peoples’ books so that I may borrow books from their libraries
+- see other peoples’ books and allow me to request to borrow books from their libraries

-- confirm or reject a request to borrow the books in my library so that I retain control over who can borrow books from me
+- accept or reject a request to borrow the books in my library so that I retain control over who can borrow books from me

 - know how far the books that I want to borrow are from me so that I can make decisions on whether I want to travel that far to get the book